Marriage and civil partnerships

 If you are resident in Ireland, and your spouse or civil partner is not, you will be taxed as a single person.
 You can claim the:

-You may both be non-resident, but one of you has an Irish income and pays Irish tax (for example a cross-border worker).
-Your income will be taxed in the same way as if only one partner is resident.
-You may be able to claim full or a portion of tax credits, depending on the rules for Tax credits for non-residents.
+If you and your partner are both non-resident, but if you are a cross border worker, you must pay Irish tax on your Irish income.
+Your income will be taxed as if only you are resident.
+You may be able to claim full, or a portion of, tax credits, depending on the rules for Tax credits for non-residents

 Relief available to resident spouse or civil partner

-If your non-resident spouse or civil partner has no income, you can claim the:
+If your non-resident spouse or civil partner has no income, you can claim:

 This is known as ‘aggregation relief’.
 You can claim aggregation relief after the end of the tax year.
 You make the claim by filing a return of income which includes a declaration about your spouse’s or civil partner’s income.